Posted on Monday 16th January, 2023

 This course is accredited with Sport Australia in line with National Sporting Organisation Quality Assurance guidelines.

-What will I be able to do once I have completed the training?
+What will I be able to do once I have completed training?

 A MSA Club Coach will be able to: